 💡 Web projects can be hard.
 Our solutions specialists can help!

-If you’ve been looking for an alternative to Netlify CMS for your Hugo, Eleventy, Jekyll, Gatsby, Next.js, NuxtJS, Astro, SvelteKit, or MkDocs static sites, CloudCannon is here to help.
-CloudCannon is a Git-based CMS which powers thousands of websites for Fortune 500 companies, digital agencies, freelance developers, and global businesses.
+If you’ve been looking for an alternative to Netlify CMS (now renamed Decap CMS) for your Hugo, Eleventy, Jekyll, Gatsby, Next.js, NuxtJS, Astro, SvelteKit, or MkDocs static sites, CloudCannon is here to help.
+CloudCannon is a Git-based headless CMS which powers thousands of websites for Fortune 500 companies, digital agencies, freelance developers, and global businesses.

-CloudCannon shares many similarities with Netlify CMS, making for an easy migration for both developers and content editors alike.
-This post details how key Netlify CMS features and concepts translate to CloudCannon, and guides developers through the steps they will need to take to make the transition.
+CloudCannon shares many similarities with Decap CMS, making for an easy migration for both developers and content editors alike.
+This post details how key Decap CMS features and concepts translate to CloudCannon, and guides developers through the steps they will need to take to make the transition.

 Key CloudCannon features